izzbizz/crisis-reporting/README.md

 ### repo content:

 - code: lda and red scripts
-- notebooks: jupyter notebooks for pre- and post-processing of the corpora
+- code/notebooks: jupyter notebooks for pre- and post-processing of the corpora
+- data: raw csvs from gdelt